From The First Stone: Some Questions About Sex and Power, Helen Garner, Sydney, Australia, Picador Pan Macmillan Australia, 1995:

 In a culture where the overt moral view of sexuality is that sexuality is a sin, in a profoundly puritanical culture that is barely masked by the image of Australia as a land of cheerful anarchists, where the sin of sexuality is venial for men, mortal for women – then being told you are being seen by someone in front of you as nothing but the vile thing you must never be, which you always profoundly are, though polite people don’t mention it; which you cannot help being, which is utterly beyond your control –

-After spending your early, middle and late childhood, then your entire adolescence, with your nose and face shoved manure-deep into this bedrock condition of your permission to live.
-Having the matter of your inherently and essentially evil nature flung in your face, loudly and unexpectedly by anyone at all – is at the very least, humiliating.
+You spend your middle and late childhood, then your entire adolescence, with your nose and face shoved manure-deep into this bedrock condition.
+Having the matter of your inherently and essentially evil composition flung in your face, loudly and unexpectedly by anyone at all – is humiliating: it’s induced shame and self-loathing, fear and guilt; it’s the first step towards your obliteration.

-It is a declaration that you can never be anything else, that all the other things you are or have achieved or have striven to be are nothing, can only be nothing, because you are a dark and endless locus of despicability: a womb, a mindless fleshy reproduction machine, a lure and a snare and a trap.
+It is a declaration that you can never be anything else, that all the other things you are or have achieved or have striven to be are nothing, can only be nothing, because you are the dark and endless locus of despicability: blood, guilt, fear, complusion; lure and snare and trap.

 The first step is shame – that despicable thing which you are is pointed out.
-The second step is the repeated insistence on that shameful fact.
-That is humiliation.
+The second step is humiliation - the repeated insistence on that shameful fact.

 The driver and enabler of the accusation, the skin-dissolving, gut-dissolving attack, is religion.
 It’s all-encompassing: skin-close, bone-destroying, mind-blinding, paralysing.
-Your body undoes itself in fear, your soul is undone in the desolation of inner and outer betrayal.
+Your body undoes itself in fear, your soul is undone in the desolation of the inner and outer betrayal.
 Body, family, church, school.
-It is spiritual GBH, it is spiritual rape.
+Endless and inescapable guilt is an auto-immune disease of the soul.

 *

 From her name it seems that Elizabeth Rosen would have been at least culturally Jewish, brought up well aware of community and service.
-She was also brought up in a and generally misogynist majority culture.
+She was also brought up in a generally misogynistic majority culture.

 Even without the full Catholic Monty there were and are many different, though related, reasons why Elizabeth Rosen could have felt ashamed.

-In a misogynistic culture, all points of female education are relentlessly criticized – dress, manner, hair, makeup, clothes, accessories, posture, deportment, speech, vocabulary, friends, sports, taste in television, movies, music… Every conceivable twist or dimension of female existence is subject to harsh and constant correction.
+In a misogynistic culture, all points of female education are relentlessly criticized – dress, manner, hair, makeup, clothes, accessories, posture, deportment, speech, vocabulary, friends, sports, taste in television, movies, music… Every conceivable twist or dimension of existence in this time and place is subject to harsh and constant correction.

-This is the polishing of an object.
+This isn’t the development of a person, it’s the polishing of an object.
 Objects do not act.
 They do not make a mess.

 The sore points remain in the soul as emotional trapdoors.
 Training in being an object becomes the learned helplessness of designated prey.